saeyslab/spotless-benchmark/README.md

   reps: 3
   type: artificial_diverse_distinct,artificial_uniform_distinct
 ```
-These parameters will return 6 synthetic datasets, with 3 replicates for each type.
+These parameters will return 3 replicates for each dataset type, resulting in 6 files.
+You can also adjust other parameters such as the number of spots and mean or standard deviation per spot (see `subworkflows/data_generation/generate_synthetic_data.R`).
 You can generate the data only (synthetic datasets will be copied to `outdir.synvis`), or run the whole pipeline immediately after.
 ```
 # Only generate data
 nextflow run subworkflows/data_generation/generate_data.nf -profile <profile_name> --params-file synthvisium_params.yaml